openzim/openedx/README.md

 *openedx to Kiwix*

-The goal of this project is to create a suite of tools to create [zim](http://www.openzim.org) files required by [kiwix](http://kiwix.org/) reader to make available Massive Open Online Courses (MOOCs) from any OpenEdx instance offline (without access to Internet).
+The goal of this project is to create a suite of tools to create [zim](http://www.openzim.org) files required by [kiwix](http://kiwix.org/) reader to make available Massive Open Online Courses (MOOCs) from [any OpenEdx instance](https://openedx.atlassian.net/wiki/spaces/COMM/pages/162245773/Sites+powered+by+Open+edX) offline (without access to Internet).

-Currently we only edx.org as been test (fun-mooc.fr doesn't work at this time)

 ## Getting started

 Install non python dependencies:

+Here for Debian :
 ```
-sudo apt-get install jpegoptim pngquant gifsicle advancecomp python-pip python-virtualenv python-dev imagemagick
+sudo apt-get install jpegoptim pngquant gifsicle advancecomp python-pip python-virtualenv python-dev imagemagick ffmpeg
 ```

 Create a virtual environment for python: